What you can do to make things easier to read.

 - Text colors other than pure black are more and more common, with shades of gray being a current design favorite.

-- Many people have difficulty reading text with some of the currently popular colors.
+- Many people have difficulty reading text with currently popular colors.

-- There’s no single good solution to work around these poor design choices.
+- There’s no single suitable solution to work around these poor design choices.

 - Windows has a “high contrast” mode.